 In order to take advantage of such a quick turn up of the solution, we will be limiting this to simple call flows, no customizations and no third-party add-ons.
 Voice, email management and web chat are included as part of the offer.
 There are no commitments for call volume, agent counts or term.
 The quick-to-deploy solution will only include local PSTN, so existing toll-free numbers will need to be forwarded from the organization’s carrier.
 For healthcare customers, Cisco is also offering the first 90 days for free.

 WWT's Contact Center Practice is well developed, and we're ready to help.
-Please contact me if you need assistance to quickly develop a strategy to migrate agents from the contact center and enable them to work from home.
+Schedule a one-hour consultation call around enabling remote agents if you need assistance to quickly migrate agents from the contact center and enable them to work from home.